mobily-enterprises/jsonreststores/README.md

     var people = new People();
     people.setAllRoutes( app );

-* Store names are plural (they are collections representing multiple entries)
+* Store names anywhere are plural (they are collections representing multiple entries)
 * Irregulars (Person => People) are a fact of life
-* Store constructors (derived from JRS) are in capital letters (it's a constructor)
+* Store constructors (derived from JRS) are in capital letters (as constructors, they should be)
 * Store variables are in small letters (they are normal variables)
-* storeName attributes are in small letters (they are not constructors)
+* storeName attributes are in small letters (to follow the lead of variables)
 * URL are in small letters (following the stores' names, plus `/Capital/Urls/Are/Silly`)

 # YOU ARE HERE (REDOCUMENTING)

-#### Nested stores
+#### Naming conventions for nested stores

     var Cars = declare( JRS, {